nathansng/fintech_library/README.md

 - `visual`: Runs the loss plot visualization code which stores a line plot of the loss per epoch to a path
   - Configure parameters in `./config/visual_params.json`

-You can also specify the model to run by specifying the model name in addition to any targets listed above.
+You can also specify the model to run by specifying the model name in addition to any targets listed above by using `python run.py [targets] [model]`.
+The default model used if no model is specified is TreNet.
 The available models and their description are listed below:

 - `trenet`: Runs the TreNet model.
 Processes 1 dimensional time series data into a sequence of linear regressions encoded by the regressions slope and duration.
 Uses trend slope and duration data to predict future trends.